Separation of Reliability and Secrecy in Rate-Limited Secret-Key Generation: Scenarios for Which Independence Holds Between Reliability and Secrecy

-\end{enumerate} \end{prop} \begin{IEEEproof} b) is due to Watanabe~\cite{Watanabe10a}, and the proof of a) is similar to the one of b). \end{IEEEproof} Proposition \ref{gaus_s_rec} states that both arguments of the maximum for the auxiliary RV $U$, in Proposition \ref{Prop_gauseq} are identical.
-We thus deduce the following corollary. \begin{cor} Assume that $(\mathcal{X}\mathcal{Y}\mathcal{Z},p_{XYZ})$ is a degraded zero-mean Gaussian source.
+\end{enumerate} \end{prop} \begin{IEEEproof} $(b)$ is due to Watanabe~\cite{Watanabe10a}, and the proof of $(a)$ is similar to the one of $(b)$. \end{IEEEproof} Proposition \ref{gaus_s_rec} states that both arguments of the maximum for the auxiliary RV $U$, in $(a)$ and $(b)$ of Proposition \ref{Prop_gauseq} are identical; combined with Theorem~\ref{theorem_seq1}, we deduce the following corollary. \begin{cor} Assume that $(\mathcal{X}\mathcal{Y}\mathcal{Z},p_{XYZ})$ is a degraded zero-mean Gaussian source.
 Let $R_1 \in \mathbb{R}_+$.
-By Proposition~\ref{gaus_s_rec} and Theorem \ref{theorem_seq1}, the one-way rate-limited WSK capacity $C_{\textup{WSK}}(R_1,0)$ is achievable by a sequential strategy, moreover, reconciliation and privacy amplification steps can be handled independently, as defined in Section~\ref{SecIndep}. \end{cor} As shown by Proposition \ref{gaus_s_rec}.\ref{C_gauss_rec} (resp.
+The one-way rate-limited WSK capacity $C_{\textup{WSK}}(R_1,0)$ is achievable by a sequential strategy, moreover, reconciliation and privacy amplification steps can be handled independently, as defined in Section~\ref{SecIndep}. \end{cor} As shown by Proposition \ref{gaus_s_rec}.\ref{C_gauss_rec} (resp.
 Proposition \ref{gaus_s_rec}.\ref{C_gauss_s}), and as illustrated in Figure \ref{examplegauss} (resp.
 Figure \ref{keycapgauss}), the reconciliation capacity (resp. the WSK capacity) does not reach ${I}(X;Y)$ (resp. ${I}(X;Y)-{I}(X;Z)$) when $R_1$ exceed a certain value.
 As mentioned in~\cite{Watanabe10a} and Remark \ref{treshold_bin}, unlike the case of discrete random variables, $C_{\textup{rec}}(R_1,0)$ (resp. $C_{\textup{WSK}}(R_1,0)$) can only approach ${I}(X;Y)$ (resp. ${I}(X;Y)-{I}(X;Z)$) asymptotically.
 Nevertheless, we show in the following proposition a continuous counterpart of Remark~\ref{treshold_bin}.
-The achievability scheme of Proposition \ref{Sufprop}.\ref{C_s_eq} is based on Wyner-Ziv coding.
+The achievability of $C_{\textup{WSK}}(R_1,0)$ with our sequential strategy is based on Wyner-Ziv coding.
 For a practical implementation, additional structure needs to be introduced, for instance with vector quantization.
 Since scalar quantization is the simplest and often the most computationally efficient type of quantization, it is natural to ask how scalar quantization performs compared to vector quantization.
-We answer this question in the following proposition. \begin{prop} Let $n\in\mathbb{Z}$ and $\Delta >0$.
-Define $U \triangleq X_Q$ a uniformly quantized version of $X$ as follows:
+We answer this question in the following proposition. \begin{prop} Let $n\in\mathbb{N}^*$, and $a>0$.
+Define $U$ as a uniformly quantized version of $X$.
+Specifically,